moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Live content requires significant bandwidth and resources.
 Failure to set limits will quickly cause resource exhaustion.

-MoQTransport uses QUIC flow control to impose resource limits at the network layer.
+MOQT uses QUIC flow control to impose resource limits at the network layer.
 Endpoints SHOULD set flow control limits based on the anticipated bitrate.

-Endpoints MAY impose a MAX STREAM count limit which would restrict the number of concurrent streams which a MoQTransport Streaming Format could have in flight.
+Endpoints MAY impose a MAX STREAM count limit which would restrict the number of concurrent streams which a MOQT Streaming Format could have in flight.

 The producer prioritizes and transmits streams out of order.